taustation-fan/players-guide/README.md

 * if you level up to a new tier (if you reach levels 6, 11, 16, etc.), you get a bonds reward

+### Banks and Your Wallet

+You can have credits in your wallet and in your bank account.

+From your wallet, you pay most of your everyday purchases, with the exception of things you buy from the Public Market (which directly withdraws from your bank account).

+Credits from your wallet can be looted if somebody wins a fight without you, and are lost if your character dies.

+Bonds are always kept in the bank, but you can pay them directly without visiting the bank.

+At your home branch, withdrawing credits is free.
+At other branches, the withdrawal fee is 3%, or 1% if you are VIP.
+You can transfer your home branch to any Consortium station, for a fee.

+Deposits are free at any bank.

 ### Converting Bonds to Credits

 There is no way to convert credits to bonds.